 Dialogue in Non-Personal Promotion

-The first brand experience physicians have should have with a brand should be one where value is offered at a time when influencers are seeking such value.
-For example, if a physician reading Endocrine Today sees an advertisement for a webinar discussing a treatment implications of new statin research, they’ll have a clinical and professional reason to provide their contact information to access the webinar.
+The first brand experience HCPs have should have with a brand should be one where value is offered.
+For example, if an HCP reading Endocrine Today sees an advertisement for a webinar discussing a treatment implications of new statin research, they’ll have a clinical and professional reason to provide their contact information to access the webinar.
 This provides an opportunity to move many otherwise-inaccessible targets to the digital space where their contact information can be captured, and where a relationship can be built.